backstrokeapp/server/README.md

 ===
 A Github bot to keep a fork updated with any changes made to its upstream.

+## Add Backstroke to a repository
+1. Create a webhook in either a fork or a upstream repository. (`Settings` => `Webhooks & Services` => `Add Webhook`)
+3. Add `http://backstroke.us` as the payload url.
+4. Create the webhook, and push some code to the upstream repository to see Backstroke in action.

 ## How it works
 ![How Backstroke Works](https://rawgit.com/1egoman/backstroke/master/assets/map.svg)